devslife7/FutHub/README.md

 ## Technologies Used

 - **Front-end**: The application's front-end is built using HTML, CSS, and JavaScript.
-It utilizes a modern JavaScript framework (e.g., React, Angular, Vue.js) for creating a dynamic and interactive user interface.
+It utilizes React, a modern JavaScript framework for creating a dynamic and interactive user interface.
-- **Back-end**: The back-end is implemented using a server-side technology such as Node.js, Ruby on Rails, or Django.
+- **Back-end**: The back-end is implemented using Ruby on Rails, a server-side technology.
 It handles user authentication, database operations, and API integrations.
-- **Database**: A relational database management system (e.g., MySQL, PostgreSQL) is used to store user information, watch party details, and game data.
+- **Database**: PostgreSQL, a relational database management system is used to store user information, watch party details, game data, and user details.
-- **API Integrations**: The application may integrate with external APIs (e.g., sports data APIs) to fetch upcoming game information and other relevant data.
+- **API Integrations**: The application may integrate with API-FOOTBALL, an external API to fetch upcoming game information and fixture details.

 ## Setup and Installation